mkulke/s3-presign-demo/Readme.md

 ## Run Client

 Open `http://localhost:5000/upload?path=some-path&bucket=some-bucket` in a browser.
+The chosen file will be uploaded to the specified `bucket` and `path`.